 Place objects inside a text box or shape in Numbers on Mac

-You can paste images, image galleries, videos, text boxes, shapes, and equations inside a text box or shape.
-The inner (nested) object is automatically placed inline with any text in the outer text box or shape (parent object), so that it sits with and moves with the text as you type.
+You can place images, image galleries, videos, shapes and equations inside a text box or shape.
+The inner (nested) object automatically appears inline with any text in the outer text box or shape (parent object), so that it sits with and moves with the text as you type.

 Place objects inline with text in a text box or shape